Preparing Doctoral Dissertation

 The examination will consist of a written dissertation and an oral defense.

 - Information for the 4-person defense committee is here.
 NOTE: Because the chemistry department is so large and has 7 paths that vary in the type of chemistry performed, the Graduate School allows faculty from different paths to satisfy the “members from at least two University of Wisconsin—Madison graduate program” requirement (section I.2).

 - At least 3 weeks before oral defense, request the Ph.D. final degree warrant here

-- At least 3 weeks before the oral defense, create a flyer for the defense and email it to the Graduate Program Office.
+- At least 3 weeks before the oral defense, create a flyer for the defense.
 The template for the defense poster is here.